 We hereby consent to the reference to our firm and the summary of our opinion under the headings, "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Conducting Business in China", "Item 4.
 Information on the Company-C. Organizational Structure", "Item 4.
-Information on the Company- B. Business Overview-Regulation" and "Item 10.
-Additional Information-E. Taxation-PRC Taxation" in Ebang International Holdings, Inc.'s Annual Report on Form 20-F for the year ended December 31, 2022 (the "Annual Report"), which will be filed with the Securities and Exchange Commission (the "SEC") in the month of April 2023, and further consent to the incorporation by reference of the summaries of our opinions under these headings into Ebang International Holdings Inc.'s Registration Statement on Form S-8 (File No. 333-257787) filed with the SEC on July 9, 2021.
+Information on the Company- B. Business Overview-Regulation-Regulation Regulatory Overview of the PRC" and "Item 10.
+Additional Information-E. Taxation-PRC Taxation" in Ebang International Holdings, Inc.'s Annual Report on Form 20-F for the year ended December 31, 2023 (the "Annual Report"), which will be filed with the Securities and Exchange Commission (the "SEC") in the month of April 2024.